The Science of Writing

 Our writing courses fall into three groups: basic writing skills, intermediate composition skills (expository writing), and rhetoric.

-Basic writing skills are covered in Preparation for Expository Writing, designed for students who still struggle with even short writing assignments.
+Basic writing skills are covered in Preparation for Expository Writing, designed for students still getting to know language, and who may still struggle with short writing assignments.

-Our three Expository Writing courses (I, II, and III) teach foundational composition skills: paragraph construction; the organization and construction of short narratives, descriptions, biographical sketches, sequences, comparisons, definitions, cause and effect, introductions and conclusions; three-level outlining; research skills and proper documentation; and brief literary essays.
+Expository Writing I, Expository Writing II, and Expository Writing III teach foundational composition skills: sentence and paragraph construction; the organization and construction of short narratives, descriptions, biographical sketches, sequences, comparisons, definitions, cause and effect, introductions and conclusions; three-level outlining; research skills and proper documentation; and brief literary essays.

-This three-course sequence traditionally starts in grades six or seven.
+Students who write extremely well may begin this three-course sequence as young as sixth grade, but we generally recommend these courses for seventh grade and above.
 Ideally, students would complete Expository Writing III by the end of ninth grade, allowing time for the complete three-year Rhetoric sequence (see below).

 Students who have completed levels of Writing With Skill or equivalent programs may enter the expository writing sequence at II or III.
-For help in placement, see our placement test, which will be evaluated by Academy writing instructors.
+For help in placement, see our writing assessment.
+Submissions are evaluated by the Language Arts Department Chair.

-Our three Rhetoric classes (I, II, and III) complete our college preparatory sequence.
+Rhetoric Writing I, Rhetoric Writing II, and Rhetoric Writing III make up our college preparatory sequence.
 We recommend that high school students attempt to complete at least Rhetoric I before entering college.
 The student who is able to complete Rhetoric II will be better prepared for college writing, and most students who finish Rhetoric III should expect to test out of basic freshman composition.

 A note on assignment feedback: Our writing instructors employ evidence-based practices rooted in the classical education tradition to provide feedback to students in their courses.
 Typically, instructors offer weekly feedback after the initial two weeks of the year.
 When providing this feedback, instructors concentrate on identifying patterns of error and success in student work, addressing understanding, assignment completion, grammar, mechanics, organizational principles, and subject competency.
 To encourage independent critical thinking and problem-solving, instructors avoid copy editing or line-by-line marking.
 Instead, they emphasize growth and self-reliance in their feedback, consistent with the Academy's educational philosophy.
 Students and parents are encouraged to thoroughly review all feedback provided throughout the writing process to gain a comprehensive understanding of the student's progress over the course of the year.